Bibliofile/Blockheads-Api/README.md

 ## Usage

+Note: This module uses ES Modules, if you are including it in a standard node project, you need to require [`@std/esm`](https://www.npmjs.com/package/@std/esm) first or transpile the code.

 1. Install with `npm install --save blockheads-api` or, if you prefer yarn, `yarn add blockheads-api`
 2. Include the applicable module.